dereklputnam/announcement-embeds/README.md

 # Announcement Embeds - Wrap No-Email Media Fix

-A Discourse theme component that fixes the issue where `[wrap=no-email]` blocks prevent videos and media links from rendering as embedded players.
+A Discourse theme component that automatically embeds videos and media from **any source** inside `[wrap=no-email]` blocks, restoring the onebox functionality that Discourse strips away.

 ## Problem Statement

 By default, Discourse's `[wrap]` BBCode tags strip or escape inner HTML before the Markdown "onebox" pipeline runs.
+This causes:
-This causes video links to appear as plain URLs instead of embedded `<video>` players inside `[wrap=no-email]` blocks.
+- Video links to appear as **plain text URLs** instead of embedded players
+- YouTube/Vimeo links to remain as **clickable text** instead of iframe embeds
+- Discourse-hosted media to **not display** inline
+- Any media URL that would normally "unfurl" to **stay collapsed**

 ## Solution